sudeeprp/rapa-home/contribute.md

 While code generation tools can produce impressive snippets, the real challenge lies in building systems that solve real needs, and sustain their value over time.

-Since there's no one-size-fits-all solution, every aspect of our development process must evolve continuously through deliberate practice.
+Since there's no one-size-fits-all solution, every aspect of a development process must evolve continuously through deliberate practice.
 Practice becomes habit through cycles of reflection and reinforcement.

 This section focuses on building tools and practices, which transform improvements from occasional retrospectives into daily practice.